History of Fire Balloons, and Web Links

 In every theatre of World War II, strange unidentified lights appeared in the sky, followed planes and did acrobatics.
 They were called Foo Fighters, after cartoon character Smokey Stover who declared "Where there's foo there's fire."
 Apparently the word "foo" is a play on the French word "fou," for fool, which is an especially bad trait to have in wartime.
 Many Foo Fighters were mirages, caused by Venus, fires, smoke and airplanes.
 Others were reflections off cockpit glass.

-American GIs definitely flew fire balloons.
-They were probably made from plastic used to wrap cargo.
+American GIs apparently flew fire balloons too.
 French Resistance fighers probably flew paper fire balloons, possibly for signalling, and to draw ground fire and confuse the enemy.
 In the Pacific, some of the Foo Fighters may have been flares attached to hydrogen balloons, ie. a paper air force, intended to make the Americans think there were Japanese aircraft in the sky.

 Since the 1960s many people have been making fire balloons with dry cleaner bags, or with homemade plastic bags.
 Oftentimes these balloons are interpreted as UFOs.
 Larry Robinson gives a good description of what homemade fire balloons can look like to onlookers, and de-bunks lists of sightings on his UFO Homepage .